maelvls/maelvls.github.io/content/2020/writing-a-good-go-sdk/index.md

 ## Saltstack client (r3labs/go-salt)

-The [NewClient][salt-newclient] does a network call.
+The [NewClient](https://github.com/r3labs/go-salt/blob/e6bcc1482122fbfbb41c8c5d7204e067e97a4266/client.go#L18) does a network call.
 That's pretty uncommon to do that in Go.

 There is no way to pass a `*http.Client` in `NewClient`.
 But you can by going through some hoops.